georg-wenzel/temporal-validity-change-prediction/README.md

 # Temporal Validity Change Prediction (TVCP)
+## !!DISCLAIMERS!!
+- GitHub Copilot was used for minor coding assistance (code completion) in this repository.
+The produced code was always manually evaluated by the developer to ensure it is sensible and works as intended.
+- This is a research project.
+The publicized code and data and its derivatives should only be used for research contexts.
+Please refer to our article "Temporal Validity Change Prediction" (Section: Conclusion) for further details on the intended use.

 ## !!PUBLIC REPOSITORY NOTICE!!
 This repository is a public version of the original repository.
 Due to Twitter's developer terms, we may not share